Enquiries and Assistance

 || Guidelines and Application Form download here

-KidSport will make it possible for Western Australian children to participate in community sport and recreation, regardless of their financial circumstances.
-The program provides eligible families up to $200 annually for each of their children aged 5-18 years, to subsidise fees to join a sport and recreation club.
-The fees will go directly to the registered KidSport clubs through their participating local government.
+KidSport make it possible for Western Australian children to participate in community sport and recreation, no matter their financial circumstances.
+KidSport allow eligible youth aged 5-18 years to apply for financial assistance to contribute towards club fees.
+The fees will go directly to the registered KidSport clubs participating in the project through their participating local government.
 Find out more on the KidSport website.

-The Department of Sport and Recreation's Community Sporting and Recreation Facilities Fund (CSRFF) aims to increase participation in sport and recreation with an emphasis on physical activity, through rational development of good quality, well-designed and well-utilised facilities.
+The Department of Local Government, Sport & Cultural Industries' Community Sporting and Recreation Facilities Fund (CSRFF) aims to increase participation in sport and recreation with an emphasis on physical activity, through rational development of good quality, well-designed and well-utilised facilities.

 Types of projects include: